 Narconon Rehab is Different

 For those who want to kick any type of drug habit, Narconon offers effective drug rehabilitation at more than fifty centers around the world.
-In Narconon Georgia, near Atlanta, as in Narconon Vista Bay in Northern California, or in numerous other Narconon drug and rehabilitation centers around the globe, one can find this unique drug rehab program that really works.
 This begins with a very effective and surprisingly tolerable withdrawal program, where one is supported with generous nutrition and nutritional supplements such as Vitamin B1 and Calcium, Magnesium and other minerals.
 These, along with some physical exercises and gentle assists like a massage, help one through the worst stages of withdrawal in a safe atmosphere where one can be comfortable and begin to recover some hope that he can recover from addiction.

 Following this portion of the eight steps of the Narconon program, one begins the Narconon New Life Detoxification Program, consisting of more nutritional supplementation, more moderate daily exercise, and time spent in a dry-heat sauna.
 This portion of the Narconon program helps to rid the body of toxic drug residues, which have been shown capable of causing cravings for drugs, even long after one has stopped using.

 Following the detox part of the Narconon program, one is ready and able to regain essential life skills so he can learn to live a drug-free life.
 At Narconon, one learns an array of key skills, such as how to identify those who could bring you back into drug use again; how to regain your self-respect and personal integrity.
 These and several others enable a former user to recover his footing in life, relieve his guilt, eliminate cravings, and start to chart a course of personal growth and ability.
 It is only after completing all eight steps of the program, and planning a future course that he is confident he can follow, that one is given his Narconon diploma.